Failures of Capitalism: Manufactured Needs and Planned Obsolescence

 Capitalism is incentivized to make products that easily break and which cannot be repaired

 A core assumption about capitalism is that each and every human has a unique set of needs and preferences.
-Capitalists in the market will gradually discover these needs and create products and services to fill these needs.
+Benevolent capitalists in the market will spring into action to fulfill those needs.

-In this rose tinted version of capitalism we end up with all our needs satisfied at a reasonable price and live happily ever after.
+In this rose tinted version of capitalism, all our needs satisfied at a reasonable price and we live happily ever after.

 Except that is not how capitalism actually works in the real world.
 Capitalists are not passively listening to us and working tirelessly for our benefit.
-Of course in many cases they do, but that is far from the only mode they operate under.
+Sometimes they do, but that is far from the only mode they operate under.
 Unfortunately, it is frequently far more profitable to make stuff we absolutely don’t need.

 One of the great myths perpetuated to rationalize the workings of a capitalist economy is the idea that every individual knows best what we need.
 Without further reflection most individuals will accept this as true.